headzoo/deskpro-sdk-react/docs/pages/props.md

 Overview
 ========
 The SDK automatically passes a number of objects to your components via props.
-Some of the SDK props contain values about the running application and current context, and some provide methods to interact with the DeskPRO application.
+Some of the SDK props contain information about the running application and current context, and some provide methods to interact with DeskPRO.
 For instance the [storage]() prop which allows developers to persist values with the DeskPRO application, and the [oauth]() prop for authenticating with remote services.

 This document describes the SDK props and how to use them.